 A good website to be aware of is chinatrainguide, on which you can search all trains between designated points.
 Unfortunately it doesn’t work out transfers for you, so if there’s no direct train from A to B you just get a “computer says no” response.
-In that case, have a look at the map and see if there’s an obvious major city that might be connected to both A and B, then try again but searching for A to C and C to B.
+In that case, have a look at the map and see if there’s an obvious major city you could try to transfer at (be careful about different stations in large cities though, they can be many miles apart)

 You may notice the train numbers all start with a letter.
 G and C trains are the fastest of the fast, with C trains being intercity shuttles e.g. Beijing – Tianjin and G trains being longer-distance e.g. Beijing – Shanghai.
 D trains are a bit slower (and stop more), but still considered high speed.
 The rest are the old-school conventional trains, with Z the fastest (stopping least), followed by T, followed by K; if there is no letter (only digits), it’s a snail train stopping at most stations en route.

 China’s roads and highways are also impressive, with the newer highways in mountainous areas managing to be quite spectacular with their vertiginous bridges and soaring viaducts; they cover the whole country and are well-maintained, and buses can get you places the trains don’t go.
 Finding out where buses go from in a given city isn’t as obvious as with the trains, so it’s best to check locally.
-A big plus for taking the bus is that you don’t have to deal with as much hassle (ID checks, bag searches, ridiculous ticket window lines, etc) compared to taking the train, and of course it’s cheaper.
-Road safety in China, though far from perfect, is a lot better than in its neighbours, and I’ve generally found the buses to be decent.
+Road safety in China, though far from perfect, is generally a lot better than in neighbouring countries, and I’ve usually found the buses to be decent.
 That said, I’ll still always take the train when possible, especially over longer distances (breaking a long distance down into several bus legs isn’t a good plan, unless it really is the only option e.g. travelling through the Amdo Tibetan prefectures of Qinghai and Gansu).
 Basically in China I’ll take the bullet train when available, or a conventional train if not; if there’s no rail option, I’m happy enough to take the bus.